 If this option is selected, S/MIME certificates are validated using the Online Certificates Status Protocol (OCSP).

 Enter the address of the server for online validation of certificates.
-The URL is usually starting with https://.
+This URL usually starts with https://.

 - OCSP responder signature